 Many adults experiencing depression may find daily tasks overwhelming, impacting both personal life and work responsibilities.

 An employee with depression may struggle with productivity, engagement, and communication, making it vital for HR and managers to recognize the signs and provide support.
+They can also develop negative feelings and attitudes toward their work, you can learn more about the disgruntled employee meaning in our blog.

 The Impact of Depression at Work